ProlificsPanther/DockerPanther/README.md

 Step-5: Click  on Run button and your Panther Container will create and start.
 It will appear in the Container section.

-Step-7: Select the running container and select the icon "OPEN IN BROWSER".
+Step-7: Select the running container and the icon "OPEN IN BROWSER".
 Your Windows brower will open and TomCat Apaches' Dashboard will appear.
 Append "/PantherDemo/PantherDemo/login" in the URL and you will see Panther Web 'serving' up a sample Panther login screen.

-Step-8: To execute the Panther Editor, select the running container and  then choose the select "CLI" icon.
+Step-8: To execute the Panther Editor, select the running container and choose the select "CLI" icon.
 Run the command "prodev".

 ### Panther Character Mode